Skip to content

 • WSP Adapter for DCV (WSP-based WorkSpaces only)

-If a service isn't running, then the status of the WorkSpace typically displays as Unhealthy.
-To restart the service, reboot the WorkSpace from the WorkSpaces console or the WorkSpaces client
+If a service doesn't run, then the status of the WorkSpace might display as Unhealthy.
+To restart the service, use the WorkSpaces console or WorkSpaces client to reboot the WorkSpace.

-If you reboot the WorkSpace and the status is still Unhealthy, then complete the following steps to verify that the required services are running:
+If the status is still Unhealthy after you reboot the WorkSpace, then complete the following steps to verify that the required services run correctly:

 1. Use RDP to connect to the WorkSpace.